 There are very few commercial pheasant farms in Australia and information on farming practice is scarce.
-It is estimated that the value of the industry is not more than $600,000/year.
-Olson Game Birds at Swan Hill, Victoria, until recently, raised about 20,000 pheasants/each year.
-They now only incubate pheasant eggs and the chicks are grown at Glenloth Game Farm.
+It is estimated that the value of the industry is not more than $600,000 per year.
 Pheasants, in pens of 40 to 50, are mated about four weeks before the breeding season starts.

-They lay from October to January for two seasons although rate of lay is lower in year 2 and production peaks in November.
-Average egg numbers per hen are about 50–60 /season.
+They lay from October to January for two seasons although the rate of lay is lower in the second season and production peaks in November.
+Average egg numbers per hen are about 50–60 per season.
 The eggs are incubated for 24 days and brooded for at least three weeks depending on the weather.
 They are then kept in enclosures each of about 60 poults with access to a grassed pen at around 4 weeks of age.
 Early mortality at three to five days is usually due to chicks not eating (starve outs).
-Some common diseases encountered are: rota virus, coccidiosis and gape worm, particularly if the pasture is not rotated.
+Some common diseases encountered include rotavirus, coccidiosis and gape worm, particularly if the pasture is not rotated.